rocky-linux/documentation/docs/gemstones/view_kernel_conf.md

 /usr/src/kernels/<kernel-release>+debug/.config
 ```

-Configured modules for the currently running kernel, whether compiled as builtin (i.e. statically into the kernel itself) or a loadable module, are listed by sub directories named as the module name in:
+Configured modules for the currently running kernel, whether compiled as builtin (i.e., statically into the kernel itself) or a loadable module, are listed by sub directories named as the module name in:

 ```bash
 /sys/module/